gisborne/gisborne.me/_posts/2025-04-16-programming-in-the-age-of-abundance.md

 2. Non-market coordination mechanisms will *also* become cheaper and more effective.
 If we all employ AIs that know our business and can negotiate on our behalf, it is likely to become practical to do a great deal more informal neighbourhood sharing.
 If I need a hammer drill, my AI knows from Jim around the corner's AI that he has a hammer drill I can borrow for the afternoon.
 AIs will facilitate a great many new, deeper and richer forms of cooperation.

 (There are some other ideas coming from humans that could change some things too.
-Go read about (Dominant Assurance Contracts)[https://en.wikipedia.org/wiki/Assurance_contract], for example.)
+Go read about [Dominant Assurance Contracts](https://en.wikipedia.org/wiki/Assurance_contract), for example.)

 The boundaries between the market, the firm, the government, consumers and the community are about to shift, blur and reconfigure entirely.